David Beckham: 2009: Loan to AC Milan

 In 2008, Beckham's success in the England national team under Fabio Capello led to speculation that he might return to Europe to retain match fitness for the World Cup qualifying matches in 2009.
 On 30 October 2008, AC Milan announced that Beckham was to join them on loan from 7 January 2009.
 Despite this and other speculation, Beckham made it clear that the move in no way signalled his intent to leave MLS and announced his intent to return to the Galaxy in time for the start of the 2009 season in March.
 Many at Milan both within and outside of the club expressed serious reservations about the transfer, with it considered by some players no more than a marketing move.

 Beckham was unveiled at Milan's training facility by the club's chief executive Adriano Galliani on 20 December 2008.
-The player chose the number 32 shirt previously worn by Christian Vieri, as both the number 7 and 23 shirts were already used by Alexandre Pato and club vice captain Massimo Ambrosini, respectively.
+The player chose the number 32 shirt previously worn by Christian Vieri.
 The day after his unveiling, Beckham was brought to the San Siro, where he was introduced to the home fans by walking out on the pitch before the league match versus Udinese and proclaiming "Forza Milan" over the public address system.
-Afterwards, he and wife Victoria watched from a luxury box as Milan won 5–1.

 "On the pitch, Beckham sees everything before everyone else.
 His vision of play is better now than during his time in Manchester.
 He is slower but much stronger tactically and technically.
 He is very intelligent and works a lot."

 — —AC Milan coach Carlo Ancelotti on Beckham's condition at 33 years old.